From race-worthy carbon road machines to old straight-straight gauge steel frames that I found in a dumpster, I love them all!

-Bought used for $80 – currently my bikepacking rig
+Bought used for $80 – currently my winter commuter

 How do you feel about me going from a $2,000 carbon road bike to an old steel 26er?
 When I first met the seller of this bike I just needed to confirm that the bike had a 1 1/8 steerer so I could replace the old suspension fork.
 Damn do I hate myself for not checking the frame better!
 Turns out the chain stay has not one but TWO big dents in it.
 AHHH!
 It hurts me so much.
 On top of that, the bike definitely sat outside for years because the bottom bracket that I pulled out of it was entirely orange with rust and everything is pitted.
-So I decided I’m going to love it.
+But the worst part!?
+The whole rear triangle was shifted to the non drive side so I took it to the shop I work at where me and the head mechanic pushed and pulled it back into line.
+Holy shit… So I decided I’m going to love it.
 I’m gonna love it like a neglected foster child and give it the tools it needs to thrive! (but i’m going to still whine about overpaying for this bike) I started with a Surly Troll fork and a 1×9 microshift setup.
 Stay tuned as I put on the miles and build stories with this bike!

 #22 – A 40 year old bike with a story.

 Bought on Craigslist for $40 – currently my winter commuter